yuldoshevuz/express-product-api/README.md

 This project implements a RESTful API with JWT authentication for managing products using Node.js, Express.js, and PostgreSQL with Sequelize ORM.

-**Deployed Application:** The deployed application can be accessed at [Authentication Service](https://yuldoshev.uz/express-product-api).
+**Deployed Application:** The deployed application can be accessed at [Express Product API](https://yuldoshev.uz/express-product-api).

 ## Getting Started